shmsoft/FreeEed/README.md

 ## Quick Start

 1. [Installation instructions](https://github.com/shmsoft/FreeEed/wiki/FreeEed-Installation)
-2. Request an unzip key by writing to <a href="mailto:help@scaia.ai">Scaia support</a>.<br>.
+2. Request an unzip key by writing to help@scaia.ai.
 Tell us a little about yourself.
 We would love to hear from you.

 ## Capabilities (some require support)